Hi guys, welcome to this info-packed piece on how to become a cosmetic nurse.

 Reach out to them for shadowing opportunities and if they can mentor you.

-Some of them won’t reply, but social media has given you excellent leverage to kick-start your aesthetic nursing career if the practice is hiring.
+Some won’t reply, but social media has given you excellent leverage to kick-start your aesthetic nursing career if the practice is hiring.

 If they grant you a shadow day, it’s an excellent addition to your resume.